Learning and development (advanced)

 • Learning principles and transfer

-• Human factor: individuals, differences, the learning group
+• The human factor: individuals, differences, the learning group

 • Cost and resources